dfberry/auth0-ember2-custom-UI/README.md

 When Ember instantiates a controller, view, or other framework component it can attach a dependency to that component.
 This is often used to provide services to a set of framework components. -- from http://emberjs.com/api/classes/RegistryProxyMixin.html#method_inject

-install dev dependencies via npm and save to package.json
+install dev dependencies via npm and save to package.json for authentication
-* ember install ember-simple-auth
+* ember install ember-simple-auth - 3rd party glue for auth to auth0
-* ember install auth0/auth0-ember-simple-auth
+* ember install auth0/auth0-ember-simple-auth - don't install this!!!
+* ember generate authenticator auth0-lock - create authenticator for ember-simple-auth to use - glue to auth0
+* ember generate authorizer jwt - use the node sample to figure this out - create authorizer for ember-simple-auth to use - glue from auth0 (is that right?)

 * (good idea but don't use this for now) ember generate scaffold-auth0 - ? where is scaffold-auth0 kept - it only works for that named quickstart but it builds most of the stuff such sample
 * login route